iterate-ch/docs/cli/index.md

 #### Specification for folders

-Note the inclusion or absence of a trailing slash delimiter character to denote a file or directory on the server.
+Note the inclusion or absence of a trailing `/` delimiter character to denote a file or directory on the server.

 * Integrate `folder` (e.g. folder contents) to `<name>` using
 ```{code-block}